tminer-HP/Catalyst/design_guidelines.md

 ---

-This design creates a professional, modern discovery platform that positions Diverge Connect as a credible industry resource while maintaining clarity and ease of navigation for the prototype demonstration.
+This design creates a professional, modern discovery platform that positions Catalyst as a credible industry resource while maintaining clarity and ease of navigation for the prototype demonstration.